msroot/fororo/readme.txt

 * Notes:
     - Make sure the directory forum/bin exists before compiling
-    - Make user X11 is enabled when running the GUI from yallara (ssh -X yallara)
+    - Make sure X11 is enabled when running the GUI from yallara (ssh -X yallara)
     - The database should be ready to go, to recreate the db use export.sql
     - The database should be ready to go, to recreate the db use export.sql